<dependency>

 Are recursive collections supported?

-containing a recursive value as follows:
+No. Consider a Message containing a recursive value as follows:

 Object[] recursiveCollection = new Object[1];